pierredmfly/pierredmfly.github.io/README.md

 ## Support Development

-Flight Logger is completely free with all features unlocked.
+Aerobatic Flight Logger is completely free with all features unlocked.
 If you find it useful, please consider supporting development via PayPal donation.

 [Learn more about donations](https://pierredmfly.github.io/donate.html)